theripper93/theripper-premium-hub/premium-changelogs/simple-quest.md

+## Version 0.3
+- Fixed issue with marking objectives as hidden

 ## Version 0.2
 - Added Delete quest and duplicate quest to the quest control buttons
 - You can now right click a quest objective checkbox to mark it as failed